albertoabellagarcia/call4code2021/README.md

 Here there should be explained the base platform

-## Warning 1 some components of IBM should be used!!.
+## Warning 1.
+Some components of IBM should be used!!.
 * Specifically 'All Submissions must make use of one or more IBM Cloud services or IBM Systems (using public, private, or hybrid models) to be eligible for Prizes.'
 + Here the [list of services available](https://cloud.ibm.com/catalog/)
++ In the submission directory are the options available in the submission form
-## Warning 2 Maximum 5 participants per team !!
+## Warning 2.
+Maximum 5 participants per team !!

-## Warning 3 The code should be created after the 22nd of March
+## Warning 3.
+The code should be created after the 22nd of March

+## Warning 4.
+It is required a roadmap of the solution presented

 Pending tasks
 * Sign/accept (I do not how we should do this) the [participation agreement](https://callforcode.org/wp-content/uploads/2021/03/2021-Call-for-Code-Participation-Agreement-v.1.0.pdf)